protontypes/agile-development-methods-and-strategies/README.md

 The design pattern defines the rules that the programmers follow, simplifies communication through the use of a standard language, and provides consistency and scalability.
 Finally, good segmentation helps by minimizing the communication overhead between team members. [[2](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)]

 Autoware.Auto gives you an example on how to create [guidlines for contributing](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/cpp-development-process.html).

+### The Power of Giving up Power

+> `If one believes, as I have argued at many places in this book, that creativity comes from individuals and not from structures processes, then a central question facing the software manager is how to design structure and process so as to enhance rather than inhibit, creativity and initative.`  by Frederick Brooks in the Mythical Man-Month in 1995

+There has been a traditional belief in most businesses about the decision-making in the organization – the managers tell the workers how to do their own job.
+In a "Work-Out technique", the roles are turned – the managers are taught how to listen to the developers, so they can explain better what actions might be taken, as well as provide suggestions for improvements.
+The lean approach follows the Agile Principle[7] "build projects around motivated individuals [...] and trust them to get the job done"[8], encouraging progress, catching errors, and removing impediments, but not micro-managing. [[Lean software development](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team)

 ### Unix Philosophy - About Slicing Complexity